abcnews/groupyteller/README.md

 A more generalised and modernised version of [Census as 100 people](https://github.com/abcnews/census-100-people/).

 This uses the [scrollyteller](https://github.com/abcnews/scrollyteller) react component.

 ## Usage

+Most of these instructions are fairly specific to the ABC News environment.

 Start by specifying a data file in the `init-interactive` embed.